Gartners duct cyst

 Exams and Tests

 Upon pelvic examination, a mass or bulge of the vaginal wall may be seen or felt by the examiner.
-A biopsy may be necessary to rule out vaginal cancer, especially if the mass appears to be solid.
+A biopsy may be necessary to rule out vaginal cancer

 If the cyst is located under the bladder or urethra, X-rays may be required to be sure the cyst does not involve these structures.